Knee Pain Doctor Wyomissing PA

 This condition causes inflammation and pain in the joints but it is most common in the knee.
 It is a chronic condition that can get worse over time and may need surgery to fix.
 There are three main types which are rheumatoid arthritis, post-traumatic arthritis, and osteoarthritis.

-All three types cause stiffness in the knee along with swelling, and the difficulty of bending the knee fully.
+All three types cause stiffness in the knee along with swelling, and difficulty in bending the knee fully.
 Other symptoms are:

 - Knee Pain